Preservation Is Every Bit As Important As Access

 When preparing original source materials for digitization, if you discover the available microfilm of the newspaper to be digitized is poor, or the edition has not yet been preserved on microfilm, then consider making filming your first priority.
 Newspaper digitization is most commonly done from microfilm as scanning from microfilm is generally faster and less expensive.
 I generally advise against using an institution’s service copies as a source material to scan from (if at all possible).
 These duplications are likely scratched or have surface damage from handling, and that will impact the image quality.
 Unfortunately, if the microfilm master is unable to be located or is damaged, sometimes the reel in your collection may be the only available copy.
 It happens more than you might think.

-You can look at your service copy as a “second archival copy”, one that preserves the printed word in the unlikely the master microfilm, or other service copies in the wild, are lost, destroyed, or otherwise unavailable.
+You can look at your service copy as a “second archival copy,” one that preserves the printed word in the unlikely the master microfilm, or other service copies in the wild, are lost, destroyed, or otherwise unavailable.
 They should be handled and used with care.
-Care that is not always exercised by patrons.
+Care patrons do not always exercise.

 Rough handling leads to tears, creases, scratches, and breaks.
-Occasionally the reel will need to be replaced due to “wear and tear”, and purchasing a duplication made from the microfilm becomes necessary.
-Replacing one reel is relatively inexpensive, however, over time, replacement costs can add up.
-Damage can be caused by patrons abusing the high-speed motors, letting the film “flap” at the beginning or end of a reel.
-It also is caused by improperly threading the film into the reader, improperly reboxing the reel, and rough handling in general.
-I had a client once send us a reel they described as “tarnished and splotchy”.
-Of course, we first suspected redox, but when the reel arrived, we discovered it was most likely catchup…so there is that too I guess.
+Occasionally the reel will need to be replaced due to “wear and tear,” and purchasing a duplication made from the microfilm becomes necessary.
+Replacing one reel is relatively inexpensive; however, over time, replacement costs can add up.
+Damage can be caused by patrons abusing the high-speed motors and letting the film “flap” at the beginning or end of a reel.
+It also is caused by improperly threading the film into the reader, improperly reboxing the reel and rough handling in general.
+I had a client once send us a reel they described as “tarnished and splotchy.”
+Of course, we first suspected redox, but when the reel arrived, we discovered it was most likely catchup…so there is that too, I guess.

 Damage does not just come from abuse but from just the act of using it as an access tool.
 Residual oils from the skin collect dust and other contaminants that are abrasive to the film leading to scratches and tears.